rickdonato/py-dev-env/README.md

 ## Purpose
-The purpose of this template is to be used as a **Repository template** when creating new repos.
+The purpose of this template is to be used as a **repository template** when creating new repos.

 ## Makefile
 The Makefile provides the following: